-A Balancing Service Provider who has a valid Balancing Capacity Agreement undertakes to offer balancing capacity to the Balancing Energy Market for the duration of the agreement period.
+A Balancing Service Provider who has a valid mFRR capacity Agreement undertakes to offer mFRR capacity to the MFRR energy Market for the duration of the agreement period.

-In addition, any Reserve Unit offered for the competitive tendering of Balancing Capacity Agreements must be capable of at least three hours of continuous activation.
-After the order, the Reserve Unit is allowed a resting period, the duration of which is the same as the last activation but at least three hours and at most six hours.
+In addition, any Reserve Unit offered for the competitive tendering of mFRR capacity Agreements must be capable of at least three hours of continuous activation.
+After the activation, the Reserve Unit is allowed a resting period, the duration of which is the same as the last activation but at least three hours and at most six hours.

-The Balance Capacity Bid in accordance with the Balancing Capacity Agreement must be submitted for all hours of the day in the CET/CEST time zone by 8:00 (EET/EEST) on the morning of the previous day.
-After this, the Balance Capacity Bid is binding in terms of volume.
+The mFRR energy Bids in accordance with the MFRR capacity Agreement must be submitted for all hours of the day in the CET/CEST time zone by 8:00 (EET/EEST) on the morning of the previous day.
+After this, the MFRR energy Bids in accordance with the mFRR capacity Agreement is binding in terms of volume.